QutEcoacoustics/workbench/system_documentation/architecture.md

 ### A front end website / CMS

-You may choose
+You may choose any other front end website or CMS to use with the workbench.
+We typically partition the workbench and the front end website into separate subdomains.

 ### An analysis cluster

 The server's analysis is done by running analysis on a cluster.
 At current we only support the PBS cluster software.

-You must have:

-- SSH access to the cluster head node
-- HTTPS access from the cluster workers to the workbench server
-- Access to the same shared network storage as the workbench server
-  - (we intend to remove this requirement in the future)

 ### The audio search engine